(Effective Date: May 25, 2018)

 6. International transfers

 If the processing of Data involves transfers out of the EEA, Alibaba Cloud will take such measures as are necessary to ensure the transfer is in compliance with applicable Data Protection Legislation.
-Such measures may include (without limitation) transferring the Data to a recipient in a country that the European Commission has decided provides adequate protection for personal data, to a recipient that has achieved binding corporate rules authorisation in accordance with applicable Data Protection Legislation, to a recipient in the United States of America that maintains a valid and up-to-date EU-US Privacy Shield certification, or to a recipient that has executed Standard Contractual Clauses.
+Such measures may include (without limitation) transferring the Data to a recipient in a country that the European Commission has decided provides adequate protection for personal data, to a recipient that has achieved binding corporate rules authorisation in accordance with applicable Data Protection Legislation, or to a recipient that has executed Standard Contractual Clauses.

 You agree that the Standard Contractual Clauses in the Annex to this Addendum shall apply to any such transfers of the Data to Alibaba Cloud (Singapore) Private Limited (incorporated in Singapore with Company Reg.
-No. 201626368G) , except where Alibaba Cloud or its affiliates has provided any of the other measures as described above such as the Privacy Shield.
+No. 201626368G) , except where Alibaba Cloud or its affiliates has provided any of the other measures as described above.
 If You are a processor of any Data, you enter into the Standard Contractual Clauses on behalf of the controller of such Data and you warrant that you have the controller’s authority to do so on its behalf.

 (a) For clarity, the total aggregate liability of Alibaba Cloud and all its affiliates, employees, agents, affiliates, representatives or anyone acting on its behalf together, arising from or in connection with the Membership Agreement, this Addendum and/or the Standard Contractual Clauses or any matter arising therefrom shall not exceed the maximum liability of Alibaba Cloud as limited by the paragraph following Clause 11.5 of the Membership Agreement.